TUMFARSynchorny/.github/profile/README.md

 # Welcome

-We are building tools for online interpersonal synchrony experiments.
+We are building tools for online interpersonal synchrony research and remote experiments.
 Below we have a couple of project you might be interested in.

 - [`experimental-hub`](https://github.com/TUMFARSynchrony/experimental-hub#experimental-hub)
 - [`synchrony-score`](https://github.com/TUMFARSynchrony/synchrony-score/blob/main/README.md)